dev-scripts/prakashbhandari.com.np/content/posts/understanding-the-basic-concepts-of-kubernetes-cluster.md

 t detects changes in the cluster state and tries to restore it as soon as possible.
 For example, if a pod dies, it will detect the state change by reading the information stored in etcd and create a new pod as soon as possible.
 #### etcd

-etcd is the key-value store for the cluster state, often referred to as the cluster's brain.
+etcd is the key-value store for cluster information such as its current state, desired state, configuration of resources, and runtime data, often referred to as the cluster's brain.
-It stores the configuration information of the Kubernetes cluster and records changes in the cluster, such as which pods are scheduled and which pods die.
+Kubernetes interacts with etcd through its API server.

 ## Worker/Slave Node
 A worker node, also known as a slave node, is the machine where applications run or where application pods run.